manoshiraha19/Secure-Tomorrow-SDG-16/README.md

 In summary, the Secure Tomorrow project directly supports SDG 16 by actively working towards the prevention of violence against adolescents and fostering the establishment of strong, accountable institutions that protect the rights and safety of young individuals.

-Secure Tomorrow is a machine learning initiative dedicated to contributing to global efforts in ending abuse, exploitation, trafficking, and all forms of violence against and torture of adolescents.
-By leveraging the power of machine learning algorithms and techniques, this project aims to create a safer future for young individuals.
+# Secure Tomorrow: Machine Learning Model for Classifying Attempted Suicide Rates Among Adolescents

-## Project Overview
+## Overview

-The objective of the Secure Tomorrow project is to develop a robust machine-learning model that can detect, prevent, and combat various forms of abuse, exploitation, trafficking, and violence targeted at adolescents.
-This project seeks to provide early intervention, raise awareness, and ultimately contribute to the global mission of eradicating these injustices by analyzing relevant data, identifying patterns, and leveraging advanced algorithms.
+Welcome to the Secure Tomorrow project!
+This repository contains a machine learning model developed to classify attempted suicide rates among adolescents.
+The model utilizes a decision tree classifier and is trained on a comprehensive dataset comprising 10 core modules addressing the leading causes of morbidity and mortality among children and adults worldwide.
+These modules encompass alcohol use, dietary behaviors, drug use, hygiene, mental health, physical activity, protective factors, sexual behaviors, tobacco use, violence, and unintentional injury.

+## Purpose

+The primary objective of the Secure Tomorrow project is to leverage the power of machine learning to predict suicide risk among adolescents based on their behavioral patterns and various characteristics.
+By analyzing the key factors influencing suicide attempts, our aim is to provide valuable insights to mental health professionals, educators, and policymakers, facilitating the design and implementation of targeted prevention strategies and support programs.

+## Dataset

+The dataset used for training and evaluating the machine learning model is an extensive compilation of information from various reputable sources, including global health organizations and research studies.
+It covers a wide range of behavioral aspects, demographic variables, and suicide-related data, allowing the model to make informed predictions.

 ## Getting Started